benjamesmason/astro-nova/README.md

   - Used to obtain the social media, moon and mail icons used.

 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
-  - Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project.
+  - Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness on a wide range of device viewpoints across the project.

 - [Github](https://github.com/)
   - Used to store code for the project after being pushed.